jujumumu/Fourier-Drawings/README.md

 # Fourier-Drawings
 Visualization of using Fourier Series to draw.
 You can draw your own paths and it will calculate and render the visualization.
-Note the UI is very ugly but you can al
+Note the UI is very ugly but you can always change it :)

 ## How to Use
 * Pressing the NEW PATH button starts a new path.
 Allowing you to draw a continous line.